-During the reporting period, La Trobe Financial procured goods and services from over 350 suppliers.
+During the reporting period, La Trobe Financial procured goods and services from over 400 suppliers.
 The majority of our direct suppliers are businesses based in Australia.
-No direct suppliers were identified that are based in any of the 10 countries taking the least action to respond to modern slavery according to the Global Slavery Index's 2018 findings.

-Therefore, in general terms, we consider our direct supply chain to be low risk, and non-complex in supporting the corporate functions of La Trobe Financial, and the selling and distribution of its products and services.
+No direct suppliers were identified that are based in any of the 10 countries taking the least action to respond to modern slavery according to the Global Slavery Index's 2023 findings.
+Together with our supplier risk outcomes we therefore, in general terms, consider our direct supply chain to be low risk, and non-complex in supporting the corporate functions of La Trobe Financial, and the selling and distribution of its products and services.
 These supply chains related to the following key areas:

-• Information, communications, and technology
+Information, communications, and technology

-Includes IT applications, electronics, hardware and software, telecommunications, infrastructure and professional services.
+Includes IT applications, electronics, hardware and software, telecommunications, infrastructure.

-• Human resources & recruitment
+Human resources & recruitment